 London's top 10 parks to enjoy the sun

 Oh my . . . finally some sun!
-I think we can all agree London during the summer is the best place on earth.
+I think we can all agree London during summer is one of the best places to be.

-There may be a tourist at every corner you turn; yes, the kids are let loose for the school holidays; and yes, the sunshine might be scorching at times, but fear not!
+There may be a tourist at every corner you turn, the kids are let loose for the school holidays, and the sunshine might be scorching at times, but fear not!
 None of that will matter when you’re faced with a line-up of cool breezy parks like these to enjoy.

 “London's Hyde Park is one of the greatest city parks in the world.”

 At 1.5 miles long and over a mile wide, Hyde Park is one hell of a gloriously vast royal park that will catch your attention with its stunning tranquil beauty.
-Centrally located and covering 350 acres with over 4,000 mighty trees, a large sparkling lake and river, a meadow and ornamental flower gardens, there’s a good chance you’ll forget you are right in the centre of London – perfect for taking a break in from that good ol’ fashioned London shopping spree.
+Centrally located and covering 350 acres with over 4,000 mighty trees, a large sparkling lake and river, a meadow and ornamental flower gardens, there’s a good chance you’ll forget you are right in the centre of London – perfect for taking a break in from a London shopping spree.